- 04 April 2013 | Travel

 The Democratic People's Republic of Korea, the official name of North Korea, offers 2,495 kilometers (1,550 miles) of coastline, with the East China Sea and the Sea of Japan in the Western and Eastern coasts.

-If you had the opportunity to surf waves in North Korea, you'd rather head for the East Sea (known in the Western world as Sea of Japan) coast because the local sea currents circulate in the counterclockwise direction, clearly hitting the exposed coast.
+If you had the opportunity to surf waves in North Korea, you'd rather head for the East Sea (known in the Western world as Sea of Japan) coast because the local sea currents circulate in a counterclockwise direction, clearly hitting the exposed coast.

 From Hamhung up north to Sonbong, there are plenty of surf regions to explore.
 The coastline is dominated by small fishing villages, industrial complexes, jetties, endless dunes and white sand beaches.